1byteword/MIT-6.5840-Distributed-Systems/README.md

-# Distributed Systems Implementations
+# Distributed Systems

-This repository showcases a series of distributed systems implementations, demonstrating proficiency in key concepts and technologies used in large-scale, fault-tolerant systems.
+This repository showcases a series of distributed systems implementations, mainly for self-education in key concepts and technologies used in large-scale, fault-tolerant systems.

 ## Project Overview